 While watching the film, the viewer does not receive many visual cues to distinguish between the play and reality.
 Also, the idea that everyone is everyone makes it hard for the viewer to understand the role that each character plays.
 Due to this subjectivity, it is unclear as to which perspective the viewer should trust.
 For example, whose version of Caden should the viewer believe?
-The real Caden can barely grasp his own identity, so his perspective may not be trustworthy.
-He cannot rely on his own perspective because he has an altered perception of reality.
+The real Caden can barely grasp his own identity, so his perspective because he has an altered perception of reality.
 Therefore, the audience does not know who or what to believe.
 Caden's skewed perception and countless interactions with individuals played by many actors make it hard to decipher the truth.